authelia/authelia/docs/configuration/authentication/ldap.md

 LDAP server.
 LDAPS URL's are slightly more secure.

 ### TLS (section)

 The key `tls` is a map of options for tuning TLS options.

-#### Server Name
-The key `server_name` overrides the name checked against the certificate in the verification process.
-Useful if you require to use a direct IP address in the LDAP URL but still want to verify the certificate.

-#### Skip Verify
-The key `skip_verify` completely negates validating the certificate of the LDAP server.
-This is not recommended, instead you should tweak the `server_name` option, and the global option [certificates_directory](../miscellaneous.md#certificates-directory).

-#### Minimum Version
-The key `minimum_version` controls the minimum TLS version Authelia will use when opening LDAP connections.
-The possible values are `TLS1.3`, `TLS1.2`, `TLS1.1`, `TLS1.0`.
-Anything other than `TLS1.3` or `TLS1.2`
-are very old and deprecated.
-You should avoid using these and upgrade your LDAP solution instead of decreasing this value.
+You can see how to configure the tls section [here](../index.md#tls-configuration).

 ## Implementation